 “Earl has grown on me to become one of my favorite animals,” Borgstrom said.
-“He’s pretty big at nearly 180 pounds, but he is just two years old.
+“He’s pretty big at over 200 pounds, but he is just two years old.
 Earl is a special case for the Children’s Animal Center, because he was donated to Fossil Rim when he was just a couple of days old.
 We took on the challenge of hand-raising a baby lamb, and he came with a generous (monetary) donation to Fossil Rim.

 “The couple who donated Earl continue to be good supporters and visit him annually.
 We always give him a goat buddy in his yard.